 After successful completion of this educational activity, participants should be able to:

-prIME Oncology designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credit™.
+The Postgraduate Institute for Medicine designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The criteria for successful completion include attending the full program and completing the evaluation.

-This activity is provided by prIME Oncology.
+This activity is jointly provided by Postgraduate Institute for Medicine and prIME Oncology.

 prIME Oncology complies with all Sunshine Act reporting requirements as outlined by CMS and applicable manufacturers and with EFPIA Disclosure Code reporting requirements.